TokaAbdulhamied/myreads-book-tracking-react/README.md

 # MyReads Project

 This is the First project of React Nanodegree that profided by Udacity and FWD.
-It's reading tracking web App that has 2 main pages
+It's a book tracking web App that has 2 main pages

 - home page : show three categories (or “bookshelves”) for books (currently reading, want to read, and read).
 And each user is able to move books between shelve.
 - search page : let user search for any book and catigorize it.